 - Paying down your debt will take much longer and eventually get you into debt problems.

 - You will rack up higher interest and charges on your accounts.

 - Your credit rating could affect your further lending prospects.

-- Money matters will take its toll in your financial planning and management
+- Money matters will take their toll on your financial planning and management.

 Let us look at why.